oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 The following instructions will help you to export the `executable app file` to OCI Artifactory and which can then be used in the further stage including deployment pipelines.

+OR

-Or You can create an OCI Container registry and push the build container image which can be used to deploy to the supported container-based platform (Example OKE).
+You can create an OCI Container registry and push the build container image which can be used to deploy to the supported container-based platform (Example OKE).

 - Create an OCI artifact registry. https://docs.oracle.com/en-us/iaas/Content/artifacts/home.htm

 ![](images/oci_artifact_registry.png)

 - Create a public OCI Container registry repo - https://docs.oracle.com/en-us/iaas/Content/Registry/home.htm

 ![](images/oci_container_repo.png)

-- Switch back to `DevOps Project` and create Two  `Artifacts`- https://docs.oracle.com/en-us/iaas/Content/devops/using/artifacts.htm
+- Switch back to `DevOps Project` and create two `Artifacts`- https://docs.oracle.com/en-us/iaas/Content/devops/using/artifacts.htm

-- For the first one select the type as `General artifact`
+- For the first one, select the type as `General artifact`

 ![](images/oci_devops_artifact_1.png)